api-platform/docs/core/testing.md

 ## HTTP Test Assertions

-All tests assertions provided by Symfony (assertions for status codes, headers, cookies, XML documents...) can be used out of the box with the API Platform test client:
+All test assertions provided by Symfony (assertions for status codes, headers, cookies, XML documents...) can be used out of the box with the API Platform test client:

 ```php
 <?php